EQWorks/common/communications/README.md

 ## Second line of Communication: Meeting

-If a meeting is necessary, budget the amount of time needed appropriately.
 Each meeting is the collective productivity value of all its participants.
 Consider each participant to be on average contributing $200/hr; it is always good to judge the need/value of each meeting against the economic value of the meeting (what other productive tasks could these participants be doing?).

-#### - Meetings & Events Tool: Google Calendar -

-Opt-in: Subscribe to calendars you are interested in or obligated to.

-Set up meetings: Use event invitations to set up a meeting and book one of the available rooms in the google invitation to avoid disappointment.

-Preparing for & During Meetings: To ensure that meetings are productive and are respectful of everyone's time and productivity, you may do the following:

-1. Aggressively timebox them.
-If a meeting was set to be an hour-long, ask if it can be shortened to 30 minutes; if it was set to be 30 minutes long, ask if it can be shortened to 15 minutes... better yet, see if you can do it without a meeting.
-2. Write down the agenda, and prepare every participant by sending the agenda out before the meeting.
-3. Instead of abstractly talk about a problem in a hollow boardroom, demonstrate the problem, perhaps on-site or screen-shared.
-Do not stretch beyond the agreed timebox, make a decision and move on.
-4. Ensure there are clear and concise takeaways.
-Every meeting must have a clear outcome.
-5. One of the participants should concisely summarize the meeting and its key points.

-Opt-out: Unsubscribe from calendars you are no longer interested in.

-#### - Meeting Documentation: Slack -

-Documentation - Transparency & Consolidation: Meeting notes should be posted on an appropriate channel for both participants and anyone else who might be interested in the contents but couldn't attend/join the meeting.
+However, if a meeting is necessary, consult the [guides on meetings](meetings.md)

 ## General references